hkwu/wargamer/README.md

 - World of Warplanes
 - Wargaming.net

-The library currently supports Node.js 4.0.0 and above.
+This library currently supports Node 4 and above.

 ## Installation
 ```bash